Facebook, Apple Part Of Big Year For Business News

-But towards the end of the year, it started to ask tough questions about this more important question of whether high-frequency trading is unfair to the rest of us.
+But towards the end of the year, it started to ask tougher questions about this more important question of whether high-frequency trading is unfair to the rest of us.

 WERTHEIMER: So, we don't have too much time left for good news.
 Do you have any good news?

 NOCERA: I do.
 I do.
 AIG has paid back every penny that the government spent to bail it out and they gave the government a $12 billion profit.
 And they did it in a very simple way.
-They said assets that were not core - and they ran their insurance businesses well and it's really, really worked out.
+They shed assets that were not core, and they ran their insurance businesses well, and it's really, really worked out.

 WERTHEIMER: Joe Nocera, op-ed columnist for the New York Times, it's always a pleasure to talk to you.

 NOCERA: Thank you, Linda.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.